-Dedicated team (also known as extended team model) is exactly as the term indicates.
+The dedicated team (also known as extended team model) is exactly as the term indicates.
 When you hire a software company for custom software development, you are assigned with a team of programmers who are experts in your niche and will work exclusively on your project, from start to finish.

 As a client, you will usually interact most with the team leader/project manager at the vendor’s end who oversees all aspects of product development and who provides regular updates and iterations for review and approval.
 Alternatively, the dedicated team you hire and “join forces” with your in-house staff and work as a united front on a large scale project.

-To hire software developer expertise, as a customer you sit down with the outsourcing company and determine how many employees will be required for your project, what skill sets you need and which programming technologies you expect your hires to be familiar with.
+To hire software developer expertise, as a customer you sit down with the outsourcing company and determine how many employees will be required for your project, what skill sets you to need and which programming technologies you expect your hires to be familiar with.
 The outsourcing provider is expected to match you with the right team and develop the work process for this unit according to your list of project requirements.
 The latter will require careful ongoing coordination as together will have to figure out the optimal workload for the project and adjust it if your needs change.

-Usually, the dedicated team model assumes monthly payments based on the teams size, along with the fixed service fees.
+Usually, the dedicated team model assumes monthly payments based on the teams’ size, along with the fixed service fees.

 When is the Dedicated Team Model a Good Choice?

-Usually the dedicated team model is suitable for medium-to-large scale projects and an extended software development lifecycle.
+Usually, the dedicated team model is suitable for medium-to-large scale projects and an extended software development lifecycle.
 When you will be using a team on a long-term basis, and you want that team to work exclusively on your project, this will be the best cooperation model.